dailyappsupport-source/myone-legal/privacy-policy.md

 - Drive backup files are stored in **your** Google account, in the region Google assigns to your account.
 - We retain Firestore data for as long as your account exists.
 When you delete your account or specific records, the corresponding Firestore documents are deleted within 30 days.
 - Operational logs (Cloud Functions logs, billing verification logs) are retained for up to 90 days for security and debugging, then rotated.
-- Backups created by Android Auto Backup follow Google's own retention rules.
+- MYONE does not use Android Auto Backup.
+Google Drive backup files stay in your Google Drive until you delete them.

 ---

 ## 7. Security

-- All network traffic between the App and Firebase, our backend, and CoinGecko uses HTTPS/TLS.
+- All network traffic between the App, Firebase, our backend, and Tokocrypto uses HTTPS/TLS.
 - Firebase Auth tokens are short-lived and rotated by the Google Identity SDK.
 - The optional app PIN is hashed with SHA-256 before being saved on the device.
 - Firestore security rules restrict each user to their own `users/{uid}` tree and to shared wallets they belong to.